 According to CW, Larry recently raged over Salesforce describing it as a roach motel and pleading the case for interoperability.
-He's just given a gift horse to one of the smartest operators in town and this time Larry's forgotten to fill it with any of his own soldiers.
+He's just given a gift horse to some fairly smart operators and this time Larry's forgotten to fill it with any of his own soldiers.

 First, some background which everyone knows already, so I'll keep it short :-

 - Activities evolve and our industry has been shifting from a product to a utility service world.
 This has been clear for the last 6+ years, Salesforce knows this and they've been positioning themselves in that future space.